-There is also a community-run village shop in Alfrick (next to village hall) – now with full cafe area – closes noon at weekends, may be open on bank holidays.
-A good idea for groups to phone ahead.
+There is also a community-run village shop in Alfrick (next to village hall).
+Has a full cafe area – closes 11:30am at weekends, 2:30pm weekdays, may be open on bank holidays.
+A good idea for groups to phone ahead, 01886 832862.

 Half way between Malvern and Worcester, on the A4103.

 Leigh, just to the north west of Bransford, has one of the largest and oldest surviving tithe barns in the country (SO783534).
 Open Thursday to Sunday and Bank Holidays, 10am to 5pm (English Heritage, no entry charge).

 Clifton-upon-Teme and Shelsleys (Shelsley Walsh/Beauchamp/Kings).
 This web site includes bus timetable (under Services), a couple of local walks.